GursimarSaini/INSE6220Project/README.md

-# PCA and Binary Classification on Office Room Occupancy
+# PCA and Binary Classification to determine Office Room Occupancy
 ---------------------------------------------------------
 ---------------------------------------------------------
 ## Abstract: